Stacked with top defenders and quality raiders, Patna Pirates eye record-extending fourth PKL trophy - www.lokmattimes.com

 Stacked with top defenders and quality raiders, Patna Pirates eye record-extending fourth PKL trophy

-Patna (Bihar) [India], August 9 : Patna Pirates will be aiming for a record-extending fourth Pro Kabaddi League (PKL) ...
+Patna, Aug 9 Patna Pirates will be aiming for a record-extending fourth Pro Kabaddi League (PKL) title in ...

-Patna (Bihar) [India], August 9 : Patna Pirates will be aiming for a record-extending fourth Pro Kabaddi League (PKL) title in the upcoming Season 12.
-The three-time champions stormed into their fifth PKL final last season, only to go down to the Haryana Steelers, according to a release from PKL.
+Patna, Aug 9 Patna Pirates will be aiming for a record-extending fourth Pro Kabaddi League (PKL) title in the upcoming Season 12.
+The three-time champions stormed into their fifth PKL final last season, only to go down to the Haryana Steelers.

-After missing out on their fourth PKL trophy, the Pirates released former head coach Narender Redhu just a few hours afterw the Season 11 final.
+After missing out on their fourth PKL trophy, the Pirates released former head coach Narender Redhu just a few hours after the season 11 final.

 Ahead of Season 12, the Pirates appointed former India Kabaddi team captain Anup Kumar as their new head coach, replacing Narender Redhu.